 However, it’s essential to ensure you’re using a secure app.
 Many free VPN services (and even some paid ones) keep logs or have DNS leaks.

-Although not very problematic when trying to access a Netflix library from a different country than yours, these issues can have more significant repercussions if caught by an authoritarian government.
+Although not very problematic when trying to access a Netflix library from a different country, these issues can have more significant repercussions if caught by an authoritarian government.

 We recommend checking out our best VPNs for Turkey guide to find our recommendations, as well as more on the topic of Turkish censorship.